-The Department of Defense defines low intensity land uses as those which limit commercial, service, or industrial buildings to an occupancy range of 25–50 people per acre.
+The Department of Defense defines low-intensity land uses as those that limit commercial, service, or industrial buildings to an occupancy range of 25–50 people per acre.
 The JLUS study recommendations incorporate this approach of limiting non-residential uses by promoting uses that have a lower number of employees and customers.

-Other study recommendations include strategies for mitigation of base area noise impacts, ensuring building height compatibility, promoting base area economic development, and protecting environmental and historic assets.
+Other study recommendations include strategies for mitigating base area noise impacts, ensuring building height compatibility, promoting base area economic development, and protecting environmental and historic assets.

 Joint Base Andrews Naval Air Facility Washington Joint Land Use Study is now available on-line.
 The study's recommendations were presented to the County Council on November 17, 2009.
 Click here to view.

 Who Prepared the JLUS Report?